Molecular Breast Imaging (MBI) and Breast Specific Gamma Imaging (BSGI):

 Figure 17.
 Use of molecular breast imaging (MBI) for screening.
 This 65-year-old woman has heterogeneously dense breasts, with no abnormality seen on mammography (left image, MLO view – meaning image taken from a side angle).
 MLO MBI image (right) obtained after i.v. injection of 8 mCi (300 MBq) 99mTc-sestamibi shows intense uptake of radiotracer (arrow) in a 1.9 cm grade 2 invasive ductal cancer with negative axillary node biopsy.

-Benefits: MBI, performed with a low-radiation-dose protocol, detects an additional 7 to 8 cancers per thousand women screened compared to mammography alone, and is being used at the Mayo Clinici,ii in screening research trials and now in usual clinical practice.
-Similar results have been observed in community practice.iii,iv
+Benefits: MBI, performed with a low-radiation-dose protocol, detects an additional 7 to 8 cancers per thousand women screened compared to mammography alone, and is being used at the Mayo Clinic [1, 2] in screening research trials and now in usual clinical practice.
+Similar results have been observed in community practice [3, 4].

 MBI and BSGI can be helpful for some women who need but cannot tolerate MRI for reasons such as kidney failure, claustrophobia or who have pacemakers or some other metallic implants.

 Considerations: The radiation from this test is to the whole body, unlike mammography which is a low dose to just the breasts.
 Uptake of radiotracer in normal breast tissue increases in the luteal phase of the menstrual cycle, which may complicate interpretation; when performed, screening studies are typically scheduled in days 7 to 14 of the cycle in premenopausal women.
-The ACR Practice Parameter in 2017v suggests MBI is a potential option in supplemental screening for high-risk women and those with dense breasts who cannot undergo MRI, but cautions that the technique involves ionizing radiation to the whole body.
+In 2017, the ACR Practice Parameter included MBI as a potential option in supplemental screening for high-risk women and those with dense breasts who cannot undergo MRI, but cautioned that the technique involves ionizing radiation to the whole body.
 Chart 1 below compares the radiation dose to other common imaging studies.
 Most of the radiation dose from sestamibi is deposited in the gastrointestinal track (gall bladder, colon) and bladder, and not the breasts.
 Data from atomic bomb survivors and other historical data have failed to show any increased risk of cancer from exposure to these low doses of radiation.
 As such, many national and international organizations recommend against associating any risk with the radiation exposure from such medical testing.

 MBI and BSGI are never used in women who are pregnant.
 Facilities offering MBI or BSGI should have direct biopsy capability; otherwise, MRI may be needed to clarify or biopsy an abnormality detected on MBI or BSGI.